jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 	"schedule": "R1//P1Y"
 }
 ```

-!!! note
-- It’s important to insert an unique **name** for each submitted job, this will be important during the debugging phase.
-The name should **ALWAYS** start with your **username**.
-Insert dash ( - ) between words.
-Es “myuser-test-job-1-date-2020-09-34”.
-- The **command** field is specific for each application, what written in the example will not work in your use case.
-Absolute path is preferred.
-- **<your-username>** is the user created during the registration.
-- **<your-container-image>** is the container image name to use for your application.
-- The **schedule** field is used to type how many times you want to execute the job and the period among execution, please refer to this [guide](https://mesos.github.io/chronos/docs/api.html) (Adding a Scheduled Job - section) if you need it otherwise leave it as you see in the example.

 The command used to submit the job is based on CURL.
 On a machine with a Linux OS, open a file editor and copy the following lines inside and save it (e.g. with the “submit-to-chronos” name).

 ```bash